Ban-Coca/CreativeClarity/README.md

   - Create user accounts
   - Log in securely
   - Reset forgotten passwords
-* Real-Time Collaboration
+* Track Courses
-  - Get notifications about the project updates
-  - Work on the same project simultaneously
-  - Chat with team members
+  - User can input their current courses
 * Reporting and Analytics
-  - Track time spent on task
+  - Track grades
-  - View project dashboard with information
+  - View grades dashboard with information
-* Document management and file sharing
+* Upload pictures and archiving
-  - Upload project related files
+  - Upload pictures related to courses
-  - Store documents
   - Search specific files
-  - Share files with team members
+* Notes
+  - write notes specific to courses

 ## Setup and Installation

-To clone and run this application, you'll need [Git](https://git-scm.com) and [Python](https://www.python.org/) installed on your computer.
+To clone and run this application, you'll need [Git](https://git-scm.com), [Node.js](https://nodejs.org/), and [Java JDK](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html) installed on your computer.
 From your command line:

 ```bash
 # Clone this repository